 Along with the many benefits to employees and companies, hybrid workforce solutions may offer certain challenges:

 To foster effective hybrid work policies, organizations must provide solutions designed to support flexibility, productivity, and connectivity.
 Without these three focuses, incorporating remote-work options with traditional in-person work may be extremely difficult.

 Here are several recommendations designed to help companies promote hybrid workforce engagement:

 Those who work interdependently on other individuals, teams, or departments require more schedule coordination.
-Understanding just how much collaboration is required to fulfil specific project types makes it easier to create in-office schedules that allow hybrid workers to meet and coordinate face-to-face as often as they need.
+Understanding just how much collaboration is required to fulfill specific project types makes it easier to create in-office schedules that allow hybrid workers to meet and coordinate face-to-face as often as they need.

 There are many ways to track performance, but not all of them provide a clear definition of success under a hybrid workforce model.
 When establishing metrics, focus on those that place results and quality as top priorities, and make sure that the right tracking tools are in place.
 Leaders also need to be judged on the correct metrics to determine how effectively they are managing their remote teams.

 Communication is easy when team members are never further than a few cubicles away.
 On the other hand, managers of remote employees may find themselves communicating less and less frequently.
 Making manager communication a primary focus—particularly in areas related to priorities, progress, and project handoffs—helps ensure that important information isn’t falling through the cracks.
 Additionally, correct communication can help leaders better understand what kinds of collaboration are more effectively addressed in-person.

 Just as no single hybrid workforce model is a perfect fit for every business, different teams, departments, and even individuals may need specialized hybrid policies.
 This means empowering managers with the authority to personalize policies and to establish scheduling boundaries and expectations.